pavelVPo/IBMC_LSFBD-B-CP_virtualScreening_for-complexActivity/README.md

 The interesting result here is the relatively high propensity for SMO inhibitors to be tested against the C-33-A, since C-33-A has elevated expression of Smo (https://sites.broadinstitute.org/ccle/ , 25Q2) and this info is not known to the classifier at all.

-4. Do the chemical diversity assessed on the level of scaffolds suffer from the prediction?
+4. Does the chemical diversity assessed on the level of scaffolds decrease from the prediction?

 ![alt text](https://github.com/pavelVPo/IBMC_LSFBD-B-CP_virtualScreening_for-complexActivity/blob/main/scafDiv_tested.png)

+The results of the diversity assessement conducted using TDV are on top.
+The diversity is OK, but lower than expected from the training set (The higher blue bars on the left - the higher diversity, expected levels are depicted via horizontal lines).